Bikeman868/NPL/docs/SYNTAX.md

 - **maps** can be initialized with a list of key/value pairs enclosed in a scope block.
 Each pair must be on a separate line, and the key must be separated from the value by at least one space.
-If the key is an expression then it must be enclosed in parentheses.
+If the key is an expression then it must be enclosed in `()`.

-Note that strings with single and double quotes support string interpolation where `${<expression>}` is replaced by the result of the evaluating the expression.
-Strings delimited with back ticks are verbatim.
+Note that strings with single and double quotes support string interpolation where `${<expression>}` is replaced by the result of the evaluating the expression, and `%NAME%` is replaced by the value of an environment variable.
+Strings delimited with back ticks are not interpolated, but used verbatim, including newlines and whitespace.

 For example: